-4.4.3 Interlocking moveable protective hood with guard locking
+4.5.3 Protective hood with guard locking

-Illustration 20: Protective hood
+Illustration 20: Protective hood with guard locking

-- The protective hood prevents intervention in the in-feed area and in the cross-cutting area of the machine. - It is fitted with a guard locking.
+The protective hood prevents intervention in the in-feed area and in the cross-cutting area of the machine.

+It is fitted with a guard locking.
 This means that the protective hood can only be opened after the secure stopping of the machine.